 This continued brand acceptance saw a huge increase in retail deposits and transactional growth, as well as self-service transactions.
 In line with this, Capitec changed its credit offering by lowering interest rates and credit card fees to bring the cost of unsecured credit closer to that of secured credit.
 The simplicity and good user experience of its internet and mobile banking app resulted in Capitec being voted best digital bank of 2017 by Columinate’s internet banking SITEisfaction survey.

-“In a period of two years, we moved about 70% of our clients to self-help services, whether that was via an app or USSD [!unstructured!].
+“In a period of two years, we moved about 70% of our clients to self-help services, whether that was via an app or USSD [Unstructured Supplementary Service Data].
 That’s around six million clients using USSD and more than two million clients using our app.
 Given South Africa’s demographics, it was a huge accomplishment to move such a large group to self-help devices and thereby reduce waiting time and give us more capacity in our branches.”

 Although self-help is taking off, Gerrie says he will continue to open branches not for transactional purposes but for face-to-face selling and client retention and experience.
 He notes that most of the lower and middle-end market still prefer a personal interaction, despite the trend towards digital services.